archaeologymagic/NPC-GENERATION-SYSTEM/README.md

 Simply open the project with codespaces.
 Next, in the terminal, type "python3 Npc_Generator.py".

 ## How Do I Use It?
 Upon Running The Program, you will be asked to type "true" to start.
 So, to begin, simply type "true".
 Next type a whole, integer number, for the amount of NPCs you would like to generate.
 If the amount it 1, then you may choose a name for the Npc, but any amount greater than 1 will result in a random name.
-The program will then print the Npcs information in the following format:
+The program will then print the Npcs information in the following format: <br>
 NpcNumber <br>
  Attributes: <br>
  Attribute1 = ___ <br>